Healthier buildings make healthier people

 Education and transparency

-As a first step, our University-wide Green Building Standards in 2014 to include healthy material requirements for the disclosure of health and environmental impacts of products that are used on campus in order to help us assess opportunities to understand the community’s exposure to potential toxins.
+As a first step, our University-wide Green Building Standards were updated in 2014 to include healthy material requirements for the disclosure of health and environmental impacts of products that are used on campus in order to help us assess opportunities to understand the community’s exposure to potential toxins.
 That same year, Harvard issued its first Sustainability Plan and included Health and Well-being as one of its five areas of focus.

 The Office for Sustainability then brought in scientists from Harvard and the Green Science Policy Institute for a series of educational forums attended by over 100 key stakeholders across campus that provided an overview of the research proving a health risk from these chemicals of concern and the role individuals can play in reducing exposure.